 Why Air Conditioners Freeze

-- Low refrigerant
+- Lack of sufficient refrigerant

 What Might You Do When Your A/C Freezes?

-- Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
-It is important that the A/C system is completely OFF.
+- Turn the A/C completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+Just make sure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler’s filter and replace any return air filters.
-Open all the registers completely and confirm that they are not blocked by furniture or curtains.
+Open all the registers completely and ensure that they are not blocked by furniture or curtains.